YhbCastro/Supernatural-monsters-guide/README.md

 # Supernatural-monsters-guide
- A guide for monsters that appear in Supernatural, with the most important imformation about then.
+ A guide for monsters that appear in Supernatural, with the most important information about then.

  ## Installation